build-week-ft-water-my-plants-4/back-end/README.md

 [POST] /auth/register - sign up to be a user

-The object posted must contain:
+The object's body must contain:

-1. A unique username
+1. username - A unique username
-2. A phone number (integer)
+2. phone_number - A phone number (integer)
-3. A password
+3. password - A password

 The password will be stored as encrypted data